Not Addressing Mobile Devices Properly?

 Skanska may have issued a litigation hold reasonably promptly, but their actions afterward were hardly proactive.
 It’s one thing to issue a litigation hold, but it’s another to leave it to the custodians to fully understand their preservation obligations and preserve their own data for discovery.
 Here are three lessons learned from the Skanska case:

 In this case, Skanska may have issued a litigation hold, but their failure to proactively develop an understanding of where potentially responsive data is located, issue detailed and targeted instructions to custodians to know what to hold and collect that potentially responsive data promptly was their undoing in this case.
+Another case can be found here.

 It’s important to work with an experienced professional who can help you proactively address your preservation obligation.
 Simply issuing a litigation hold is not enough to demonstrate a defensible preservation approach to discovery anymore.
 The consequences for failure can literally cost you the case.